burghr/AI-Bench/README.md

 - The exact prompt and pre-flight inventory for that run.
 - Tooltips on every column header explaining what the value means.

-The viewer is fully static — no server, no dependencies, just open the file.
+The viewer is fully static.
+No server, no dependencies, just open the file.
 The root `viewer.html` also works as an empty comparison viewer if you want to load files manually.
 It works against any `results.json` from any run, current or historical.
 Sortable table headers are wired for the summary and comparison views.
 The viewer handles both the current schema (`schema_version: 1`) and legacy results files transparently, so historical results continue to render.

 ## Adding a new agent